CSCI-5619-Fall-2021/Assignment-6/README.md

 **Due: Thursday, December 16, 10:00pm CDT**

 The purpose of this assignment is to gain experience in designing and implementing graphical user interfaces using Babylon.js and WebXR .
 This is an **optional bonus** assignment.
-If you choose to complete this assignment, your lowest score from the previous six assignments will be dropped and replaced with this one.
+If you choose to complete this assignment, your lowest score from the previous assignments will be dropped and replaced with this one.
 If you receive a lower score on this assignment, it will not be counted against you.

 ## Submission Information